IsoNet-cryoET/IsoNet/README.md

+#Isotropic Reconstruction of Electron Tomograms with Deep Learning

 ## Installation
 python version at least 3.5 is required.
 If you download the package as a zip file from github, please rename the folder IsoNet-master to IsoNet.